IFRS 9, simplified approach for trade receivables, policy, judgements and estimates and disclosures including credit risk

 Lifetime ECLs are the ECLs that result from all possible default events over the expected life of a financial instrument.

 ECL is the product of the probability of default (PD), exposure at default (EAD) and loss given default (LGD), discounted at the original EIR.
 The assessment of credit risk and the estimation of ECL are required to be unbiased, probability-weighted and should incorporate all available information relevant to the assessment, including information about past events, current conditions and reasonable and supportable forecasts of economic conditions at the reporting date.
 The forward looking aspect of IFRS 9 requires considerable judgement as to how changes in economic factors might affect ECLs.
-The ECL model applies three macroeconomic scenarios including a base case which is viewed by management to be the most likely outturn, together with an upside and downside scenario.
-A 40% weighting is applied to the base case and 30% to each of the up and downside scenarios.
+The ECL model applies four macroeconomic scenarios including a base case which is viewed by management to be the most likely outturn, together with an upside, downside and extreme scenario.
+A 40% weighting is applied to the base case and 30% to the upside scenario, 25% to the downside scenario and 5% to the extreme scenario.

 IFRS 9 “Financial instruments” paragraph 5.5.20 ordinarily requires an entity to not only consider a loan, but also the undrawn commitment and the ECL in respect of the undrawn commitment, where its ability to cancel or demand repayment of the facility does not limit its exposure to the credit risk of the undrawn element.
 However, the guidance in IFRS 9 on commitments relates only to commitments to provide a loan (that is, a commitment to provide financial assets, such as cash) and excludes from its scope rights and obligations from the delivery of goods as a result of a contract with a customer within the scope of IFRS 15 “Revenue from contracts with customers” (that is, a sales commitment).
 Thus, the sales commitment (unlike a loan commitment) is not a financial instrument, and therefore the impairment requirements in IFRS 9 do not apply until delivery has occurred and a receivable has been recognised.